The family-operated Santa Cruz Beach Boardwalk has been entertaining locals and visitors since 1907.

 Historic Walking Tour

-Take a walk through Boardwalk history.
-Our free Historic Walking Tour brochure includes points of interest and fun facts about the Santa Cruz Beach Boardwalk and Cocoanut Grove plus locations of 18 interpretive signs displayed throughout the park.
+Take a stroll through Boardwalk history!
+Our free brochure includes points of interest and fun facts about the Santa Cruz Beach Boardwalk and Cocoanut Grove plus a map identifying locations of 20 interpretive signs displayed throughout the park.